hkorhola/chrome-extension-boilerplate-webpack-reload/README.md

 9. Run `npm run dev` that loads webpack and hot reloading is enabled
 10. Start developing

 Note that unfortunately the background.js service worker is not hot reloaded, it is in copy webpack section.
-If you change service worker code, you need to reload the extension from [Chrome extensions](chrome://extensions) by clicking reload.
+If you change service worker code, you need to reload the extension from chrome://extensions and by clicking reload.

 Note that the distribution of the extension to Chrome marketplace is not in scope of this project.
 You need to create a zip file from the package.
-See more (Publish to Chrome store)[https://developer.chrome.com/docs/webstore/publish/]
+See more [Publish to Chrome store ](https://developer.chrome.com/docs/webstore/publish/)